Aditya Roy Kapur

 Aditya Roy Kapur (born 16 November 1985) is an Indian actor who works in Hindi films.
 After working as a VJ, he made his acting debut with the musical drama London Dreams (2009).
 Kapur had his first commercial success with the romance Aashiqui 2 (2013).
 In the same year, the romantic comedy Yeh Jawaani Hai Deewani emerged as his highest-grossing release, and won him the IIFA Award for Best Supporting Actor in addition to a nomination for the Filmfare Award for Best Supporting Actor.

-Following a career downturn, with critical and commercial failures such as Daawat-e-Ishq (2014), Fitoor (2016), Ok Jaanu (2017) and Kalank (2019), Kapur starred in the thriller film Malang (2020), the black comedy Ludo (2020) and the thriller series The Night Manager (2023).
+Following a career downturn, with critical and commercial failures such as Daawat-e-Ishq (2014), Fitoor (2016), Ok Jaanu (2017) and Kalank (2019), Kapur made a resurgence with the critically and commercially successful films Malang (2020) and Metro...
+In Dino.
+During the same period, he also gained critical success in the streaming projects Ludo (2020) and the thriller series The Night Manager (2023).

 Early life and family

 Kapur was born in Bombay on 16 November 1985 to a Punjabi Hindu father, Kumud Roy Kapur, and a Jewish mother Salome Aaron.
 His paternal grandfather, Raghupat Roy Kapur, was a film producer in the early 1940s.
 Kapur is the youngest of the three siblings; his eldest brother, Siddharth Roy Kapur, was the chief executive officer of UTV Motion Pictures and is married to actress Vidya Balan.
 His second elder brother, Kunaal Roy Kapur, is also an actor.

 His maternal grandparents, Sam and Ruby Aaron, were qualified dance teachers who introduced the Samba dance to India.
 He did his schooling from G.D.
 Somani Memorial School in Cuffe Parade, where both his siblings studied and his mother directed school plays.

 Kapur enrolled in St. Xavier's in Class XI, but failed.
 He had to enroll in St. Andrew's College to avoid losing a year.
 Subsequently, he graduated from St. Xavier's College, affiliated to the University of Mumbai.
 During his school years, he wanted to be a cricketer but he quit cricket coaching after sixth standard.